 Investment properties held by the Group are not measured at fair value but for which the fair value is disclosed.
 The fair value measurements of the investment properties are categorized within Level 3.
-The fair value of investment properties was \$33,444 thousand, and \$28,275 thousand, as of December 31, 2022, and 2021, respectively.
-As assessed by the management of the Company, there was no significant change in the fair value of investment properties as of June 30, 2023 and 2022 compared to December 31, 2022 and 2021.
+The fair value of investment properties were \$30,996 thousand and \$33,444 thousand, as of December 31, 2023, and 2022, respectively.